 Your tower fan should reflect the size of the area you’d like to cool.
 Don’t get a huge fan if you only need it to cool a small nursery.
 A smaller fan would be more portable, in any case — as would a large one with a carrying handle.

 Aside from those fundamental features, you may also look for additional options.
 Dyson has even incorporated HEPA filters into its tower fans, though not many other brands have followed suit.
 Fortunately, other extra features aren’t as rare: for example, most devices come with a remote control.

-When you start looking into different kinds of fans, you might notice the ongoing debate about whether bladeless units are better than regular ones.
-So let’s answer that question, once and for all.
+When you start looking into different kinds of tower fans, you might notice the ongoing debate about whether bladeless units are better than regular ones.

 As I have explained in my Dyson article, bladeless fans aren’t actually bladeless.
 After all, you still need something to push air around the room.
 So bladeless units only appear to have no moving parts because they are hidden inside the base of the device.